ajtriolo1/CovidGraphs/README.md

 Covid Tracking Project - [https://covidtracking.com/](https://covidtracking.com/)

-The website is hosted by AWS, and can be found at [covid.thetriolos.com](http://covid.thetriolos.com/).
+The website is hosted on Heroku, and can be found at [covid.thetriolos.com](http://covid.thetriolos.com/).